igorkedzierawski/youtube-wide-volume-slider/README.md

 4. Build the extension: `npm run build`
 5. If successful, the `unpacked` directory will contain all files needed to load the extension.

+The build process was tested on Linux with npm 10.8.2 and Node.js v20.19.0, but it should work on any modern OS and recent Node.js versions.

 ## Running the built extension

 To test the extension, you can: